-In those cases where the Federal Rules of Civil Procedure authorize the service of process to be made in accordance with Montana practice, it is the duty of counsel for the party seeking service to file or cause to be filed with the Clerk of Court the return of service of process.
+In those cases where the Federal Rules of Civil Procedure authorize the service of process to be made in accordance with Montana practice, it is the serving party's duty to file the return of service of process.

-4.3 PROOF OF SERVICE.
+4.3 PROOF OF SERVICE OF PROCESS.

-- (a) Proof of service of all papers required or permitted to be served, other than discovery documents and those for which a particular method of proof is prescribed in the Federal Rules of Civil Procedure, shall be filed in the clerk's office promptly and in any event before action is to be taken by the Court or the parties.
-The proof shall show the day and manner of service and may be by written acknowledgment of service, by certificate of the person who served the papers, or by any other proof satisfactory to the Court. - (b) Failure to prove service as required by this subdivision does not affect the validity of service.
+(a) Proof of service of process shall be filed promptly and in any event before action is to be taken by the Court or the parties.
+The proof shall show the day and manner of service and may be by written acknowledgment of service, by certificate of the person who served process, or by any other proof satisfactory to the Court.

+(b) Failure to prove service as required by this Rule does not affect the validity of service.
 The Court may at any time allow the proof of service to be amended or supplied unless it clearly appears that to do so would result in material prejudice to the substantial rights of any party.